blockful-io/swaplace-contracts/docs/interfaces/ISwapFactory.md

 function makeSwap(address owner, address allowed, uint256 expiry, struct ISwap.Asset[] assets, struct ISwap.Asset[] asking) external view returns (struct ISwap.Swap)
 ```

-@dev Build a swap struct to use in the {Swaplace-createSwap} function.
+Build a swap struct to use in the {Swaplace-createSwap} function.

 Requirements:

 -   `expiry` cannot be in the past timestamp.
 -   `biding` and `asking` cannot be empty.